Push Data from ArcGIS Survey123 to an Application in Real-time with Webhooks

 Connect a Log action to the Webhook trigger failed port, instead of the succeeded port.
 Add a new Action to the canvas and connect the Webhook trigger succeeded port to it.

-For the SpatiaLite Database parameter, click the ellipses and navigate to the database file that you uploaded to FME Flow.
-Select it, click OK, then Apply.
+2. For the SpatiaLite Database parameter, uncheck Use Default Value, click the ellipses, and navigate to the database file that you uploaded to FME Flow.
+Select it and click OK.

 The Survey123 webhook automation is complete and ready to receive form submissions!
 With this setup, you will be automatically updating your invasive species database whenever a form is submitted, which saves time and effort and streamlines the process.
 While this workflow writes to a database file that needs to be downloaded to view, you can write to an external database such as PostGIS or SQL Server instead.

-This automation is relatively simple, but you can extend your workflow with additional FME Flow and FME Workbench functionality, such as email notifications and generating reports.
-Please see the Emailing a Survey123 Report Using FME Flow tutorial if you would like to extend this automation.
+This automation is relatively simple, but you can extend your workflow with additional FME Flow and FME Workbench functionality, such as email notifications and report generation.
+If you would like to extend this automation, please see the Emailing a Survey123 Report Using FME Flow tutorial.

 Additional Resources